lazyatom/interblah.net/soups/wiki/how-minitest-works.snip.markdown

 The call to `MiniTest::Unit.new.run` simply calls `MiniTest::Unit.runner._run`, passing the command-line arguments through. `runner` is a class method on `MiniTest::Unit`, which returns an instance that *can* be set, but is an instance of `MiniTest::Unit` by default.
 So, an instance of `MiniTest::Unit` was created in the unit test, which then calls run on another newly-created instance of it[^hmm].

-The `_run` method here finally parses the `ARGV` into arguments, while we'll ignore right now, and then loops through the `plugins` (another modifiable property of `MiniTest::Unit` class), which is really just an array of strings which correspond to methods on the `MiniTest::Unit` "runner" instance.
-By default, this is any methods which match `run_*`, and is typically just `run_tests`:
+The `_run` method finally parses the `ARGV` into arguments (which we'll ignore right now) and then loops through the `plugins` (another modifiable property of `MiniTest::Unit` class), which is really just an array of strings which correspond to methods on the `MiniTest::Unit` "runner" instance.
+By default, this is all methods which match `run_*`, and is typically just `run_tests`:

 {code ruby,plugins}